jeffpc/nx01/docs/architecture.md

 It is in the form of a library so that both `nomad-client` and `nomad-server` can use the same exact code.

-Note: Eventually, the backend will be selectable at volume instantiation time.
+Note: Eventually, the backend will be selectable at vdev instantiation time.
 At the moment, this is not implemented and `nomad-client` hardcodes the use of the mem backend (`libnomad_objstore_mem.so`).